HaHa421/rxqlite/README.md

 ## Security

-This version of rxqlited support tls in an insecure mode:
+This version of rxqlited supports tls in an insecure mode:
   It accepts invalid certificates (this includes self-signed certificates)

 ```bash